 Bill: You may have answered this already, but I’ll see if you have anything to add.
-What do you think makes your book different from other books on the topic about the future?
+What do you think makes your book different from other books on the topic of the future?

 Aviv: The book is not formulaic.
 To be transparent, I rarely like business books that offer the four steps, the six steps, the seven steps, etc. you must completely embrace.
 I set out to write a different book, and my inspiration was that you’ll be able to open any page and find one idea, one practice that is relevant and that you can immediately apply to get results to improve your situation in whatever challenge you face.